rkgofiitk/academic-issues.github.io/Topics/dataPrivacyAI.md

 Vardi worries further that AI may make people unemployed.
 It will eventually lead to violence in society.

-However, let me restrict here to a new dimension of the impacts of AI is ethics in its applications.
+However, let me restrict here to a new dimension of the impacts of AI.
+It is ethics in AI applications.
 Suddenly, computers have started running society, and we are poorly equipped to take control.
 The Vatican has issued "the Rome call  for AI ethics."
 Facebook's parent company Meta has donated millions to set up an Institute for Ethics in Artificial Intelligence at the Technical University of Munich.
 AI  underlines "Surveillance
 Capitalism."
 In economics, surveillance capitalism refers to making profits out of personal demographics, including age, sex, height, weight,